 PsycARTICLES—select this database to find full-text journal articles in subject areas such as applied psychology, health, theory, research, social/personality, and more.
 Here you can find full-text articles from journals published by the American Psychological Association, the APA Educational Publishing Foundation, the Canadian Psychological Association, and Hogrefe Publishing Group.
 The majority of the journals in this database are covered from the first volume published.
 Click here to view the journal coverage list.

-tutorial: A Closer Look at PsycARTICLES (YouTube video; closed captioned)
+tutorial: Introduction to PsycARTICLES (YouTube video; closed captioned)

 PsycBOOKS—choose this database to find full-text books.
 Here you will find books published by APA, classic books from as early as 1597, and entries from the Encyclopedia of Psychology.
 Click here to view the list of books.
 Searching this database allows you to find chapters from a variety of books.
 For example, if you’re looking for information about obsessive-compulsive disorders, you will find not only entire books on the subject, but also individual chapters with obsessive-compulsive disorder as the subject matter.